airborne-commando/OPSEC-OSINT-Tools/README.md

 ## How to OPSEC:

-* Use services that can conceal your identity if you're paranoid Telegram is kinda normie tier, requires a phone number - simplex isn't too bad and neither is signal.
+* Use services that can conceal your identity if you're paranoid Telegram is kinda normie tier as it isn't encrypted by default and requires a phone number - simplex isn't too bad and neither is signal though that requires a phone number but encrypted by default.

 * Tor/VPN/XMR